Warning: Disconnect power before servicing.

 Where is the control board LED on a Carrier 59TP6 or 59MN7?

-Will the Carrier furnace LED code clear on its own after repair?
+Will the Carrier furnace LED code clear on its own after I fix the problem?

 What is the most common Carrier furnace LED fault code?

-My Carrier furnace LED is blinking but I do not see my code number listed.
-What should I do?
+My Carrier furnace LED is blinking but I can't find my code number listed.
+What do I do?

 Related Carrier Furnace Error Codes